Featured Book Recommendation!

 What is Medicare Part B?

-Part B of Medicare is the portion responsible for medical-related expenses.
+Part B is Medicare coverage responsible for medical-related expenses.
 When your clients are first eligible for Medicare, they have a 7-month initial enrollment period (IEP).

 Your clients IEP begins 3 months before the month they turn 65, their birth month and ends 3 months after.